Southern Iced Sweet Tea

 Can I add fruit to my tea?
 Don’t y’all drink peach tea in the south?

 No, darling.
-Peach tea isn’t a southern thing.
-It’s something made up to sell beverages like raspberry tea and strawberry tea and hibiscus tea.
+Peach tea isn’t a Southern thing.
+It’s something made up to sell beverages like raspberry tea, strawberry tea, and hibiscus tea.
 (Can you tell I don’t like fruit teas?)
 But you add whatever you want to in your tea.
 It just won’t be southern sweet tea you’re drinking.

-I’ve seen recipes that say add a pinch of baking soda.
+I’ve seen recipes that say to add a pinch of baking soda.
 Do you recommend that?

 Some cooks do actually add a pinch of baking soda to their tea.
 They say it neutralizes the sometimes bitter taste from over-steeping tea.
 I don’t add it to mine, but feel free to try it if you like.